arei/npmbox/README.md

 ## TO DO

 - Verify versions work when specifying package.
-- Add --global switch for npmunbox.
-In fact, pass all -- switches through to the underlying npm command.
 - Right now specifying multiple packages creates multiple .npmbox files.
 Make it create just one .npmbox file by default.
 Maybe allow a switch (-multi) to make it generate multiple.